iamsven2005/Portfolio_Blog/_posts/Close.md

 There was many errors done on my part, I had done many errors in the whole process of developing this app development project.
 I will continuously improve my self and try to make less mistakes.

 ## End Notes
 I have apologized to the relevant parties and the issue had ended on good terms.
+I can only apply for 3 months internship, reject previous offers repeat a module, cant go for overseas trip, and cannot take up many school opporutnities.